-On the 28Th of July 1914, World War One began and soldiers from both sides of the battle began diggng big holes in the ground where they would live, eat, sleep, fight and die together.
+On the 28th of July 1914, WWI began and soldiers from both sides of the battle began digging big holes in the ground where they would live, eat, sleep, fight and die together.

-The trenches became the battle ground of The Great War and they became the final resting place for millions of young men, some as young as seventeen years old.
+The trenches became the battle ground of the Great War, as well as the final resting place for millions of young men, some as young as seventeen years old.

-Most of the men who served in the trenches from 1914 untl 1918, were not really solders, they were either volunteers who gave up their everyday jobs to serve ther country in its time of need or as the war progressed subscription was introduced and if your name was called then you had to enlist in the armed services.
+Most of the men who served in the trenches between 1914 and 1918 were not really solders.
+They were either volunteers who gave up their everyday jobs to serve their country in its time of need, or they were drafted; as the war progressed, subscription was introduced, and if your name was called then you had to enlist in the armed services.

 After six weeks of basic traning, the young men were sent to war really unprepared for the unimaginable horrors that lay ahead of them.

 The Western Front during WWI stretched from the North Sea at Belgium to the Swiss frontier with France, over 240 miles long.
 Fighting a war in the trenches would bring an end to speculation of a quick war that would be over by Christmas.